 Your child knows something for certain.
 Just look into their eyes.

 What do you know for certain?
 You know you will die.
 You know it’s your choice as to how you will live.
 Regardless of the happenings, influences, mentors, teachers, rapers, users, abusers, manipulators and other psychopaths or sociopaths we may come across… it is still our choice as to how we will live this life.

 The Earth?
 She’ll be fine.
 I promise.
 The climate is changing, just as it has for billions of years.
 Anything we’re doing to it now can be erased within a millennium.
-Life is in no hurry, and we’ve only been around for a very, very short time.
+Regardless, there is no need for hysteria or panic.
+That’s the big lie.
+Life is in no hurry, and we humans have only been around for a very, very short time.
 If you’re concerned about it, CHOOSE TO LIVE DIFFERENTLY.